Kermit Roosevelt: Legacy

-Three towns in the United States are named after Kermit Roosevelt: Kermit, Texas (he had visited Winkler County, Texas, a few months earlier to hunt antelope), Kermit, West Virginia, and Kermit, North Dakota.
-The Luzon-class repair ship was also named in his honor.
+Three towns in the United States are named for Kermit Roosevelt: Kermit, Texas (he had visited Winkler County, Texas, a few months earlier to hunt antelope), Kermit, West Virginia, and Kermit, North Dakota.

+The Luzon-class repair ship was named in his honor.

-There is an annual lecture series given in the United States by a British Army general officer and in the United Kingdom by a U.S. Army general officer named in memory of Kermit Roosevelt.
+There is also an annual lecture series—given in the United States by a British Army general officer and in the United Kingdom by a U.S. Army general officer—named in memory of Kermit Roosevelt.